ahmed-lotfi/alx-system-engineering-devops/0x02-shell_redirections/README.md

 Create a script that removes all letters c and C from input.
 Task 21. esrever
 Write a script that reverse its input.
+Task 22.
+DJ cut killer
+Write a script that displays all users and their home directories, sorted by users.